pongasoft/emscripten-glfw/docs/Usage.md

 ## Introduction

-This emscripten/webassembly port of GLFW tries to implement as much as possible of the API.
-See the list of [supported functions](#supported-functions) with some notes for details.
+This emscripten/webassembly port of GLFW tries to implement as much of the GLFW API that is possible to implement in the context of a web browser.
+See the list of [all functions](#glfw-functions) with some notes for details.
 This page documents the most important aspects of the library.

 ## Main concept